 Wind power plants operate by means of a turbine and convert mechanical wind energy to electrical power.
-In fact, wind ECs are several turbines assembled in one or more places and integrated into a single network.
+In fact, wind power plants are several turbines assembled in one or more places and integrated into a single network.

 Modern wind turbines are produced by leading companies in many countries of the world, among them the market leaders are: Vestas (Denmark), Nordex (Germany) and MingYang (China).

 The operation of modern wind farms does not pose any threat to human health and the environment.
 Wind power generation has many advantages for the region’s environmental situation: